mrmojica/color-game/README.md

-#The GReat RBG Color Game!
+#The Great RBG Color Game!

 Get to know your rbg colors by playing this game.